ivandustin/curated/README.md

 Truly, Truly, I say to you, if anyone keeps my word, he shall never see death forever.

 Reference: John 8:51

+## Committing adultery

+You heard that it was said, "You shall not commit adultery."

+But I say to you that all who looks at a woman to lust at her has already committed adultery on her in his heart.

+Now if your right eye is causing you to sin, take it out, and throw it away from you.
+For it is profitable for you that one of the parts of your body be destroyed, and not your whole body be thrown into hell.

+And if your right hand is causing you to sin, cut it off, and throw it away from you.
+For it is profitable for you that one of the parts of your body be destroyed, and not your whole body go into hell.

+Reference: Matthew 5:27-30